-One of these days, someone show tell me why a hundred generations of Learners have had to ingest and regurgitate this hogwash.
+One of these days, someone will tell me why a hundred generations of Learners have had to ingest and regurgitate this hogwash.
 Why, in all our ancient Latin and Greek writings, none survive that called for universal freedom (except the works of Aesop).
-Why no trace remains of superior classical writings that declared slavery a scandal and called for the brotherhood of humankind — the literary equivalent of Spartacus’ Servile Rebellion.
+Why no trace remains of classical writings that declared slavery a scandal and called for the brotherhood of humankind — the literary equivalent of Spartacus’ Servile Rebellion.

 How dare you suggest that human brotherhood might have been some mere offshoot of Christianity or a more recent monotheism, religious or ideological?
-How can you imply that ancient people did not understand that everyone belonged to one big family since human time began?
-That wise and generous spirits had written on this topic ever since writing began?
-Whether they hailed from ancient Greece or beyond, they concluded that slavery was unjustifiable and forbidden by natural law — denying the econologic of slave masters and all their historical scribblings that children have had to study ever since.
+How can you imply that ancient people did not understand that everyone belonged to one big family since the era of human comprehension began?
+That wise and generous spirits wrote on this topic ever since writing began?
+Whether they hailed from ancient Greece or beyond, they concluded that slavery was unjustifiable and forbidden by natural law — denying the econologic of slave masters and their historical scribblings that the children have been made to study ever since.

 The Golden Rule never held a patent date.
 God and good parents have always taught the children to treat others just as themselves, since human understanding awoke.